aatain/music-magic/README.md

 ```

 ## Run the React UI and API Server
+At the root-level run the following command:
 ```
-#Use concurrently to run both
 npm run dev
 ```